ece362-purdue/proton-labs/lab3-timers/README.md

 > [!CAUTION]
 > Please be careful when soldering - we suggest making use of the ECE Shop or office hours so that a TA can assist you if you make mistakes, and that you do not accidentally burn yourself or damage the components.
+>
+> Be especially careful with the 7-segment display card, as we can only make so many of them per semester, unlike the other components in your kit that will eventually need to be soldered.
+If possible, confirm your technique with your TA while soldering one pin before soldering the rest of the pins.
+If you have any questions, ask your TA for help.

 If you haven't already, solder pin headers onto your 7-segment display card.
 You can use the same technique as you did for the Proton board in lab 0.
 Make sure to use the single-sided pin headers, with the long end going into your breadboard.